-Information in this report which relates to the Mineral Resource estimation, together with any related assessments and interpretations, is based on information approved for release by Mr. E. Eshuys.
-Mr. Eshuys holds a B.Sc.
-University of Tasmania, is a Fellow of The Australasian Institute of Mining And Metallurgy and has sufficient experience which is relevant to the style of mineralisation under consideration and to the activity which is being undertaken to qualify as a Competent Person as defined in the 2012 Edition of the "Australasian Code for Reporting of Mineral Resources and Ore Reserves".
-Mr. Eshuys consents to the inclusion in this report of the matters based on this information in the form and context in which it appears.
+The information in the report to which this statement is attached that relates to Resource estimates is based on information compiled by Mr Diederik Speijers, Director of McDonald Speijers Consultants, a Competent Person who is a Fellow of The Australasian Institute of Mining and Metallurgy.
+Mr Diederik Speijers has sufficient experience that is relevant to the style of mineralisation and type of deposit under consideration and to the activity being undertaken to qualify as a Competent Person as defined in the 2012 Edition of the 'Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves'.
+Mr Speijers consents to the inclusion in the report of the matters based on his information in the form and context in which it appears.